mackey123/read-and-refer/README.md

 - materialize was not allowing my side nav components to be clicked on to fix this I had to get rid of the opacity on my background image.

+- I had to change a max width for containers to organise the styling of the code a lot more.

+- Could not get a max lenght and min lenght on my book rating section so I left it as only a number input but a label for out of ten.

+- Found only errors for my jinja templating in all my html.

 ## Deployment
 To deploy my Project to Github do it following these steps